Installing MidPoint Server From Distribution Package

 bin\stop.bat

-The start.bat and stop.bat scripts are just simple wrappers for midpoint.bat script.
+The start.bat and stop.bat scripts are simple wrappers for the midpoint.bat script.
 The midpoint.bat script is where all the action happens.

-The midpoint.bat script will process the script setenv.bat if it exists in the same directory (bin).
-The script is a convenient place for customizing JVM properties.
+The midpoint.bat script will process the setenv.bat script if it exists in the same directory (bin).
+In this script, you can conveniently customize JVM properties.

-Do not forget to change initial keystore password!
+Do not forget to change the initial keystore password!

-We strongly recommend to perform this step right after initial startup of midPoint for all non-test environments.
+It is strongly recommended to perform this step right after the initial startup of midPoint for all non-test environments.

 Setting Up a Service

-Proper way to run midPoint on a server is to register it to the operating system service control facility.
-This procedure is inherently dependent on an operating system.
-Following pages provide specific instruction for individual operating systems:
+The proper way to run midPoint on a server is to register it to the operating system service control facility.
+This procedure is inherently dependent on the operating system.
+The following pages provide specific instructions for the individual operating systems:

 Was this page helpful?